sphinx-notes/lilypond/doc/index.rst

  .. sectionauthor:: Shengyu Zhang

-The alpha version is out, please refer to :doc:`index` to see how it works.
+The alpha version is out, enjoy~

-Enjoy~